antoniogamiz/perl6-gsoc-application/README.md

 So, what I intend to do to change this?
 I have three objectives:

-  - Improve the stability of the system facing changes without provoking undeserable side effects.
+  - Improve the stability of the system facing changes without provoking undesirable side effects.
   - Speed up the build process to be able to make changes faster.
   - Put together a lot of work in the docs done by several contributors during the last few years.